 To combat these challenges, theorists have proposed a number of idea generation techniques and approaches.
-For example, one proposed approach to support divergent thinking throughout design is divergent inquiry, i.e., using specific types of questions to guide divergent activity (Eris, 2004).
-Table 1 includes a description of popular suggested ideation techniques (see Smith (1998) for a more complete listing).
+For example, one proposal to support divergent thinking throughout design is divergent inquiry: using specific types of questions to guide divergent activity (Eris, 2004).
+Table 1 lists popular suggested ideation techniques; see Smith (1998) for a more complete listing.